 Major Products: Offset, gravure inks and inkjet inks.

 Key Personnel: Tim Hofstetter, president; Greg Laszewski, general manager – offset; Randy Maas, gravure operations manager; Sunil Rao, technical director.

 Number of Employees: 103.

 Operating Facilities: Lomira, WI; Oklahoma City, OK; Martinsburg, WV; Greenfield, IA; Hartford, WI.

-To meet its heatset and gravure ink needs, Quad/Graphics formed its Chemical Research/Technology (CR\T) division in 1982.
-CR\T supplies Quad/Graphics’ ink requirements, producing more than 131 million pounds of ink annually.
+In order to meet its heatset and gravure ink requirements, Quad/Graphics formed its Chemical Research/Technology (CR\\T) division in 1982.
+CR\\T produces more than 130 million pounds of ink annually.

 12 Shaftsbury Lane